WGTW-TV: Broadcast incentive auction

 Trinity Broadcasting entered WGTW-TV's broadcast frequency into the FCC's spectrum auction, the results of which were released in April 2017.
 TBN received $80,807,689 for WGTW-TV's spectrum; as a result, the station relinquished its RF channel 27 frequency and moved to channel 36, where it entered into a channel-sharing arrangement with WMGM-TV, licensed to Wildwood, New Jersey.
 TBN additionally requested to have WGTW's community of license moved from Burlington to Millville, New Jersey, as WMGM-TV's transmitter location near Avalon, New Jersey, would have left WGTW unable to service Burlington with a significantly viewable over-the-air signal.
-The move of WGTW's transmitter to Avalon from its original location in Roxborough significantly reduced the station's signal in Philadelphia and most of the Delaware Valley viewing area.
+The move of WGTW's transmitter to Avalon from its original location in Roxborough significantly reduced the station's signal in Philadelphia and most of the Philadelphia metropolitan area.
 The FCC approved the license move from Burlington to Millville on September 26, 2017.